Click here to see all books by Tasha

 Check Out My Fiction YouTube Channel

-- 🎤Micro stories and jokes for all the family as YouTube Shorts Monday - Sunday- for fun quick viewing
+- 🎤Micro stories/ jokes as YouTube Shorts Monday - Sunday- for fun quick viewing

 - 🕮A longer story every now and then for story time, over coffee or before going to bed